functionless/eventual-website/docs/how-to/view-logs.md

 ## Executor Logs

-Workflows can run for long periods of time and call many Tasks.
+Workflows can run for long periods of time and call many Activities.
 To avoid spreading these logs out across many Log Groups and Log Streams, we re-direct them to the "Workflow Executor Log Group".

 ### Log Group in AWS Console